Nudibranch: Traditional hierarchy

-Early revisions
+Modern revisions

 Newer insights derived from morphological data and gene-sequence research seemed to confirm those ideas.
 On the basis of investigation of 18S rDNA sequence data, strong evidence supports the monophyly of the Nudibranchia and its two major groups, the Anthobranchia/Doridoidea and Cladobranchia.
 A study published in May 2001, again revised the taxonomy of the Nudibranchia.
 They were thus divided into two major clades: